-Framed within an effort an aged Williams makes to sum up his decades-long diary entries into an autobiography, we catch him the day he discovers that if he does an airy fairy voice, on stage, radio or wherever, he can get a laugh.
+Framed within an effort an aged Williams makes to sum up his decades-long diary entries into an autobiography, he begins his story the day he discovers that if he does an airy fairy voice — on stage, radio or wherever — he can get a laugh.
 Co-stars and directors, playwrights and producers seethed as he upstaged them all.
 He trotted the voice out in public whenever he needed attention.
 Which was often.

-And he suffered — mightily — because he figured he could do more serious work, that the “same old tricks” are embarrassing, and that his illegal sexual desires — he was gay in a Britain where that was still against the law — can never be acted on with another man.
+And he suffered — mightily — because he figured he could still do more serious work, realized early the “same old tricks” were embarrassing, and that his illegal sexual desires — he was gay in a Britain where that was still against the law — can never be acted on with another man.
 He flirts, lures, and then ditches his potential paramours only to fantasize about them in the quiet of his own bed later.

 Martyn Hesford’s script, taken from Williams’ diaries, brings us into the complicated friendship with playwright Joe “Loot” Orton (the subject of the Gary Oldman bio-drama “Prick up Your Ears”) and Orton’s possessive, jealous and put-upon love, Kenneth Halliwell.
 They’re played by Kenny Doughty and Ewan Bailey here.